 After the perseverance and hardwork, we finally saw the wonder that we had always anticipated, the Sumaguing Cave’s stalactites, stalagmites, and like formations.
 It was, indeed, spectacular to behold.
 The most famous of them all was the one they call as “the curtain”.

 We were never bored because in every stopovers, Kuya Erwin punched us with his classic humor collections.
 To mention one, while we were near the exit, he said that we will be entering the next cave.
-And since the trail will be easier than that of Lumiang and Sumaguing – he’ll allow us to experience holding the petromax (a kerosene-powered lamp that illuminates like a bulb) – then he lead us to an inch-wide rock hole.
+And since the trail was easier than that of Lumiang and Sumaguing, he allowed us to experience holding the petromax (a kerosene-powered lamp that illuminates like a bulb), and then lead us to an inch-wide rock hole.
 Frell!
 We were fooled.
 I was seriously taking his lectures and even volunteered to hold the lamp but then, it was just a lark.
 Nice one, Kuya Erwin!

 We culminated our day 2 with a sumptuous dinner at Salt and Pepper Diner.